 This information is provided as a service to individuals seeking additional avenues for help and information.
 The Department of Education and Williamson County Schools do not intend this as an endorsement or recommendation for any individual organization or service represented in this list.

 Williamson County Schools in its employment of personnel and in its educational activities with students does not discriminate on the basis of race, color, religion, national origin, sex, age or disability.
 Employees of Williamson County Schools are appointed as coordinators of the various activities ensuring compliance with federal laws and regulations including the U.S. Department of Education regulations implementing: Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and Vocational Education Programs Guidelines for Eliminating Discrimination and Denial of Services on the Basis of Race, Color, and National Origin, Sex and Handicap.
 U.S. Department of Justice regulations implementing: Title II of the American Disabilities Act of 1990.

-Employees include Title VI & ADA Coordinator Rebecca Owens, Title IX Coordinator Dana Ausbrooks, DEA Coordinator Carol Hendlmyer, and Title II Coordinator Laurette Carle.
+Employees include Title VI & ADA Coordinator Leigh Webb, Title IX Coordinator Dana Ausbrooks, DEA Coordinator Carol Hendlmyer, and Title II Coordinator Laurette Carle.
 Contact them at: 1320 West Main Street, Franklin, TN 37064, 615-472-4000.
 Individuals who need assistance or have a complaint should contact the above listed individuals.

 Williamson County Schools provides equal access to youth groups such as Boy Scouts and Girl Scouts.